5G-ERA/docs/Middleware/configuration/installation/infrastructure/Edge/readme.md

 ```

-### Initialize and deploy the CROP infrastructure with Terraform
+### Initialize and deploy the CRoP infrastructure with Terraform

 #### 3.8 Create a new directory in your system, this will be your terraform working directory: